jxz12/EcoBuilder/README.md

 DO THIS NOW:
 graphviz
 claim moneys
+CV

 LEVELS:
 some final bosses
 research TUTORIAL!!!

-make health bars colour in based on rise or fall)
+(make health bars colour in based on rise or fall)

 fix superfocus small nodes
 do procrustes for SGD layouts
-remove 0s from first level

-send data while not connected
-only grab leaderboards that we need (but always median)
+send data collected while not connected only grab leaderboards that we need (but always median) make leaderboards scrollable

 # TESTS
 add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard) (also check constraint calculations)